rvranjan-codeSpace/LangChain/README.md

 # LangChain
-This repo contains the end to end application using Langchains and models like GPT and Lama
+This repo is about baiscs of LANGCHAIN AND contains the end to end application using Langchains and models like GPT and Lama